Carlos Camacho

-Carlos Garcia Camacho (November 16, 1924 – December 6, 1979) was an American (U.S. citizen) politician and dentist.
-Camacho was a former Republican Senator in the Guam Legislature.
-Camacho served as the last appointed Governor of Guam from 1969 to 1971 and the first elected Governor of Guam from 1971 to 1975.
+Carlos Garcia Camacho (November 16, 1924 – December 6, 1979) was an American politician noted for being the first elected governor of Guam, serving in the position from 1971 to 1975.
+A member of the Republican Party, he had previously served as the last appointed governor of Guam from 1969 to 1971 under President Richard Nixon.
+Prior to this, he was a member of the Guam Legislature.

-Early life
+Early life and education

-Camacho was born in the village of Hagåtña, Guam to Felix Martinez Camacho (1893–1975) and Antonia Cruz Garcia (1893–1985).
+Camacho was born in the village of Hagåtña, Guam to Felix Martinez Camacho (1895–1977) and Antonia Cruz Garcia (1893–1985).
 His siblings included Maria Josefina Tanaka, Juan Camacho, Luis Camacho and Eddie Camacho.

 From 1946 to 1949, he attended Aquinas College in Grand Rapids, Michigan.
 In 1952, he earned a D.D.S. degree from Marquette University in Milwaukee, Wisconsin.

-Governorship

-At the young age of forty-four, Camacho succeeded Governor Manuel F.L.
-Guerrero as governor of Guam, and Kurt Moylan was appointed as lieutenant governor on July 20, 1969.
-Camacho's term as appointed governor lasted only eighteen months, due to the Elective Governor Act that was passed into law by the U.S. Congress in 1968, allowing for Guam's citizens to choose their governor.
-The act took effect in 1970, when Guam's first election was held.
-Camacho's term was best remembered for his Christmas 1969 visit to the troops from Guam who were fighting in Vietnam.

-Camacho-Salas Campaign
+Governor of Guam

+Service as appointed Governor of Guam

+Camacho served in the Guam Legislature from 1965 to 1967.
+At the age of 44, he was appointed Governor of Guam by President Richard Nixon, succeeding Manuel F.L.
+Guerrero.
+Kurt Moylan was appointed as his Lieutenant Governor.

+In December 1969, Camacho made a historic trip to Vietnam to visit the Chamoru troops that were serving there to assist the war effort on Christmas.
+Camacho's term as appointed governor lasted only eighteen months, as Congress passed the Guam Elective Governor Act in 1968 to allow Guamanians to elect their own governors; the law would take effect in 1970.

+Elected Governor of Guam

+1970 election

-Camacho first selected senator G. Ricardo Salas as his lieutenant governor running mate, but Salas was subsequently replaced by Kurt Moylan.
+In 1970, Camacho ran for Governor in the territory's first gubernatorial election.
+Camacho first selected senator G. Ricardo Salas as his lieutenant governor running mate, but Salas was subsequently replaced by former Secretary of Guam Kurt Moylan.

-Camacho-Moylan Campaign

-Camacho was a candidate in Guam's first election for governor with Kurt Moylan running for lieutenant governor after winning the Republican primary.
-The Democratic primary was close between former governor Manuel F. L. Guerrero, Senator Ricardo Bordallo and attorney and former speaker Joaquin C. "Kin" Arriola.
-After a contentious runoff election, Bordallo defeated Guerrero, and in the general election Camacho/Moylan defeated Bordallo/Taitano.
+The Democratic primary was close between former governor Manuel F. L. Guerrero, Senator Ricardo Bordallo, and attorney and former speaker Joaquin C. "Kin" Arriola.
+After a contentious runoff election, Bordallo defeated Guerrero.
+In the general election, the Republican ticket of Camacho/Moylan defeated the Democratic ticket of Bordallo/Taitano.